Private company now manages eastern Ontario paramedic service | CBC News

 The County of Lennox and Addington is the latest Ontario community to dip a toe into private health care by signing a deal with Medavie Health Services to run its paramedic service.

 The three-year partnership began on Nov.
-8 and the paramedics who make up the service are still county employees but managed by Medavie.
+8. The paramedics who make up the service are still county employees but managed by Medavie.

 Brenda Orchard, the county's chief administrative officer, said she's excited by the change because it will add resources and expertise for the small service.